modestyachts/imagenet-testbed/README.md

 # ImageNet Testbed
-This repo a large testbed to examine the robustness of various ImageNet classifers on many synthetic and natural distribution shifts.
+This repository a large testbed to examine the robustness of various ImageNet classifers on many synthetic and natural distribution shifts.
 It is associated with the paper [Measuring Robustness to Natural Distribution Shifts in Image Classification](https://modestyachts.github.io/imagenet-testbed/).

-This repo contains all the evaluation code and data used to generate the results from the paper and website.
-It currently supports 196 ImageNet models and 211 different evaluation settings. **More importantly, this repo is designed to be extremely simple to add additional models and datasets, so that future researchers may leverage this existing evalation framework to compare and evaluate their progress.**
+This testbed currently supports 196 ImageNet models and 211 different evaluation settings.
+All the evaluation code and data used to generate the results from the paper and website can be found here. **More importantly, this repository is designed to be extremely simple to add additional models and datasets, so that future researchers may leverage this existing evalation framework to compare and evaluate their progress.**

 ## Installation